|Path: Eric's Site / Eric / Travel / Europe 2009||(Site Map)|

 In Holyhead, I boarded a ferry to Ireland, my 13th country (not including those I only passed through in transit).
 The ferry docks in Dún Laoghaire, south of Dublin.
 I quickly got an impression that the people are friendly but speak too softly.
 I bought a bus pass and headed to Dublin.
 The pass is interesting; it has an antenna embedded in the paper, and you just hold it on (probably even just near) the reader.
 All the buses I rode in Dublin were double-deckers.

-room was not quite as small as in Alington House, perhaps the size of the
+is decent.
+My room was not quite as small as in Alington House, perhaps the

-Adelphi room but laid out much better.
-And the hotel has WiFi, so I was
+size of the Adelphi room but laid out much better.
+And the hotel has WiFi, so I

 |Butlers’ chocolates.
 That smudge is from the packaging; I did not put a fingerprint on the chocolate!|